collective/collective.formcriteria/src/collective/formcriteria/README.txt

 =======================

-This package extends the Products.ATContentTypes.criteria types to create a search forms.
-Specifically, any criterion fields which are selected in each criterion's "Form Fields", then those fields will be rendered on the search form.
+This package extends the Products.ATContentTypes.criteria types to create search forms.
+Specifically, any criterion fields which are selected in each criterion's "Form Fields" will be rendered on the search form.
 The values set on the criteria edit form become the default values on the search form.
 Search terms submitted through the search form supplement any criteria not on the search form.
 IOW, criteria not appearing on the form become the base query built into the search form.

+.. contents:: Table of Contents

 A new "Search Form" display layout is provided that renders the search form and the collection body text but no results.
 The search form on